Our Policies and Procedures

 This allows you and your therapist to maintain the integrity of your relationship and keep the focus on your work.

 We may not always be able to answer every email or client inquiry within 24 hours.
 Each therapist has their own office hours and will attempt to respond to your email request within 48-72 business hours.
 Please remember that email is not a substitute for therapy and any clinical inquiries should be handled in session.

 In general, all communications between the Clinician (Psychotherapist, Dietitian, Facilitator etc) and the client is considered confidential, and is not released to third parties, unless written consent is provided by the participant (or guardian for those participants under the age of 16).
+This includes parents, spouses and other family members of the client in our care.
 Youth aged 12 and older have the right to seek counselling which is confidential from others, including parents and guardians.
 Counsellors reserve the right to discuss a client’s case with his/her supervisor, and in some cases may consult with another colleague.